-Oregon ethics laws state that public officials may accept any financial benefit that is identified by the public body they serve as part of the official compensation package of the public official.
+In a 2022 stipulated final order by the Oregon Government Ethics commission, the commission considered one official's use of airline and hotel membership rewards points a possible misuse of his official position.
+However, Oregon ethics laws state that public officials may accept any financial benefit that is identified by the public body they serve as part of the official compensation package of the public official.
 The phrase official compensation package includes the direct payment of a public official's expenses by the public body, in accordance with the public body's policies.
+The City of Sherwood recognizes that use of rewards memberships often saves the City money, and accordingly, it allows its employees to keep those rewards under their official compensation package.

-This amendment to the City's Charter would make direct payment of the mayor and councilors' expenses incurred while conducting the City's business their official compensation package.
+This amendment to the City's Charter would make direct payment of the mayor and councilors' expenses incurred while conducting the City's business their official compensation package. including allowing them to use travel rewards programs.
 This change would apply the same standards the City uses to pay city employees for similar expenses.